 As Director of Education at Nickelodeon Digital TV from 2001 through 2004, Russell pioneered the concept of network-wide learning objectives, designing unified messaging in both long-form and edu-stitials for two children’s TV/online services: Noggin, with a standards-based curriculum for preschoolers, and The N, with a lifeskills curriculum for adolescents.

 To support Noggin’s electronic programming, he created Club Noggin, a live monthly hands-on program for preschoolers, offered in more than 80 shopping malls nationwide.
 With The N’s teen drama Miracle’s Boys, he introduced formative research to dramatic programming for adolescents; the resulting mini-series won a Writers Guild Award for Best Episodic Childrens Script.
 He served as consultant in adolescent development for the first ten seasons of the classic teen drama Degrassi: The Next Generation.

 A New York Foundation for the Arts Fellow in Non-Fiction Literature and member of the Writers Guild of America, Russell has reported for The New York Times, Los Angeles Times, Rolling Stone and WNYC/New York Public Radio.
 He’s written documentary films for Turner Network Television and the American Film Institute, as well as industrials for clients from A&E Networks to the Juilliard School of Music.
-A pioneer in interactive media, he designed his first software activities for TRS-80s, Commodore 64s and Apple IIs; his most recent, for online multi-user applications–and for WONDERREEL.
+A pioneer in interactive media, he designed his first software activities for TRS-80s, Commodore 64s and Apple IIs; his most recent, the child-centered interface for WONDERREEL.